 The Straddle Strategy

-This page is completely focused on the StockedUp Straddle Strategy.
-This strategy has an impressive record with only 1 loss all year long.
+This page is completely focused on the StockedUp Straddle Strategy and options trading tips.
+This strategy has an impressive record with only one loss all year long.
 The strategy may seem complicated but it is actually very simple.
 To start off, just follow these 4 steps:

 1) Buy the underlying straddles that I post in the StockedUp Facebook group.

-2) Keep buying more of the underlying straddles until the straddles starts rising in value (this is called averaging down) * Only average down when you are down 10% or more
+2) Keep buying more of the underlying straddles until the straddles start rising in value (this is called averaging down). * Only average down when you are down 10% or more.

 3) Sell each underlying straddle when you have a 20% profit.

 4) DONE!
 You just made a 20% profit.

 Day 1: buy a straddle for ex.
 XYZ @ 1.80 on Monday morning.